-Each week there is either a written assignment or a discussion post.
+In this course, the week ends on Sunday at 11:59PM.
+Each week there is either a written assignment or a discussion.
 Information about each assignment is found on Canvas under the Module for that week.
-All assignments are submitted through Canvas and not emailed to the instructor
+Written assignments are submitted through Canvas and not emailed to the instructor nor posted under the assignment's comments (no credit).

-- Written assignments are due on Sundays at 11:59PM. - Discussions have two parts: A student's initial post to the question is due by Friday at 11:59PM.
+- Short written assignments due on Sundays at 11:59PM. - Discussions have two parts: A student's initial post to the question is due by Friday at 11:59PM.
 For full credit in a discussion a response to another student's post is due by Sunday at 11:59PM.

-ART PAPER
+MUSEUM PAPER